ksantosfrost/cse15l-lab-reports/lab1.md

 ### **Directory as a file**
 ![cd3](lab1ss/cd3.PNG)

 The working directory was \lecture1\messages.
 When cd is used with a file as an argument, the directory does not change.
-There was an error since ==cd== can only have paths of a folder, not a file.
+There was an error since cd can only have paths of a folder, not a file.